Techniques for managing project allocation access¶

 chmod g+s <dir> - The "other" permission bits (---) means that people who are not bob or members of bobgrp cannot see or pass into the directory.

 This might be the contents after some actions by users bob, jane and frank.
-Note the variety of owners and permissions and what that means for people sharing files.
+Note the variety of owners and permissions and what they mean for people working with these files.

 jhpce01% ls -l /dcs10/bob/data`